coatless-rpkg/cetcolor/README.md

 downloads](http://cranlogs.r-pkg.org/badges/cetcolor)](http://www.r-pkg.org/pkg/cetcolor)

-The [`cetcolor`](https://cran.r-project.org/package=cetcolor) package is designed to bring to R the colour maps created by [Peter Kovesi](http://peterkovesi.com/projects/colourmaps/) that avoid points of locally high colour contrast leading to the perception of false anomalies in your data when there is none.
+The [`cetcolor`](https://cran.r-project.org/package=cetcolor) package is designed to bring to *R* the 56 colour maps created by [Peter Kovesi](http://peterkovesi.com/projects/colourmaps/) that avoid points of locally high colour contrast leading to the perception of false anomalies in your data when there is none.
 The colour maps have been